yext/search-core/README.md

 - Works in both the **browser** and **Node.js**
 - 100% **TypeScript**, with detailed request and response models
 - Compatible with both **CommonJS** and **ES6** imports
-- Offers a ponyfilled ES5 bundle, that will not pollute the global namespace
+- Offers a ponyfilled ES5 bundle, that doesn't pollute the global namespace

 ## Getting Started